crazystorm720/room-occupancy-prediction-mqtt-meraki/README.md

 ```

 By following this detailed and code-focused workflow, you can effectively train, evaluate, and deploy gradient boosting models tailored for Meraki MQTT sensor data.
 This structured approach ensures that each step is well-defined and thoroughly documented, providing a clear path from data collection to model deployment and continuous improvement.

+---

+# Project Logic Overview

+## 1. Data Collection

+### Real-time Data Ingestion

+- **Objective**: Collect real-time sensor data from Meraki devices using MQTT.
+- **Workflow**:
+  1. **Connect to MQTT Broker**: Establish a connection to the MQTT broker using `paho-mqtt`.
+  2. **Subscribe to Topic**: Subscribe to the specified MQTT topic to receive sensor data.
+  3. **Handle Incoming Messages**: Process incoming MQTT messages to extract relevant data (e.g., temperature, humidity, chassis fan speed).
+  4. **Store Data**: Save the extracted data into TimescaleDB for further processing.

+### Batch Data Collection

+- **Objective**: Collect historical data for model training and evaluation.
+- **Workflow**:
+  1. **Retrieve Data**: Query TimescaleDB to retrieve sensor data for specified date ranges.
+  2. **Store Data**: Save the retrieved data locally in CSV format for preprocessing and feature engineering.

+## 2. Data Preprocessing

+- **Objective**: Clean and preprocess the collected sensor data to make it suitable for model training.
+- **Workflow**:
+  1. **Load Data**: Load data from TimescaleDB or CSV files.
+  2. **Handle Missing Values**: Use forward fill (`ffill`) method to handle missing values.
+  3. **Remove Outliers**: Apply statistical methods (e.g., IQR) to remove outliers.
+  4. **Normalize and Scale**: Normalize and scale sensor values using `StandardScaler` from `scikit-learn`.

+## 3. Feature Engineering

+- **Objective**: Create new features from the raw data to improve model performance.
+- **Workflow**:
+  1. **Create Time-based Features**: Extract features such as hour of the day, day of the week, and weekend indicator.
+  2. **Generate Lag Features**: Create lagged versions of the sensor data to capture temporal dependencies.
+  3. **Calculate Rolling Statistics**: Compute rolling averages and other statistics over defined time windows.
+  4. **Interaction Terms**: Create interaction terms like temperature-humidity index.

+## 4. Model Training

+- **Objective**: Train machine learning models to predict room occupancy based on the engineered features.
+- **Workflow**:
+  1. **Data Splitting**: Split the preprocessed data into training, validation, and test sets.
+  2. **Model Selection**: Choose an appropriate machine learning model (e.g., Gradient Boosting Classifier).
+  3. **Hyperparameter Tuning**: Use techniques like GridSearchCV to find the best hyperparameters.
+  4. **Model Training**: Train the model using the training set.
+  5. **Model Evaluation**: Evaluate the model on the validation set using metrics like accuracy and F1 score.

+## 5. Model Inference

+### Real-time Inference

+- **Objective**: Use the trained model to make real-time predictions on new sensor data.
+- **Workflow**:
+  1. **Receive New Data**: Collect new sensor data via MQTT in real-time.
+  2. **Preprocess Data**: Apply the same preprocessing steps used during training.
+  3. **Make Predictions**: Use the trained model to predict room occupancy based on the new data.

+### Batch Inference

+- **Objective**: Perform batch predictions on historical data for analysis and evaluation.
+- **Workflow**:
+  1. **Load Historical Data**: Load historical sensor data from TimescaleDB.
+  2. **Preprocess Data**: Apply the same preprocessing steps used during training.
+  3. **Make Predictions**: Use the trained model to predict room occupancy on the historical data.

+## 6. Monitoring and Logging

+- **Objective**: Monitor the model's performance over time, log predictions, and detect anomalies.
+- **Workflow**:
+  1. **Log Predictions**: Store model predictions along with timestamps for auditing and analysis.
+  2. **Performance Monitoring**: Calculate performance metrics (e.g., accuracy, F1 score) on new predictions.
+  3. **Anomaly Detection**: Identify anomalies in predictions based on predefined thresholds.

+## Integration and Flow

+### Main Script (`src/main.py`)

+- **Objective**: Orchestrate the entire workflow from data collection to model inference and monitoring.
+- **Workflow**:
+  1. **Data Collection**: Call functions from `data_collection.py` to start real-time data ingestion.
+  2. **Data Preprocessing**: Preprocess the collected data using functions from `data_preprocessing.py`.
+  3. **Feature Engineering**: Generate new features using functions from `feature_engineering.py`.
+  4. **Model Training**: Train and evaluate the model using functions from `model_training.py`.
+  5. **Model Inference**: Perform real-time and batch inference using functions from `model_inference.py`.
+  6. **Monitoring and Logging**: Log predictions and monitor performance using functions from `monitoring.py`.

+### Configuration (`config.yml`)

+- **Objective**: Centralize configuration settings for easy management and modification.
+- **Configuration Options**:
+  - MQTT broker details.
+  - Database connection settings.
+  - Meraki sensor information.
+  - Hyperparameters for model training.

+### Example Workflow

+1. **Initialize and Configure**: Start by configuring the MQTT broker, database, and Meraki sensors in `config.yml`.
+2. **Start Data Collection**: Run the main script to initiate real-time data collection from Meraki sensors via MQTT.
+3. **Preprocess Data**: Periodically preprocess the collected data to handle missing values and remove outliers.
+4. **Generate Features**: Apply feature engineering techniques to create new features from the preprocessed data.
+5. **Train Model**: Train the Gradient Boosting model using the engineered features and evaluate its performance.
+6. **Make Predictions**: Use the trained model to make real-time predictions on new sensor data and batch predictions on historical data.
+7. **Monitor and Log**: Continuously monitor the model's performance, log predictions, and detect any anomalies.

+By following this detailed and logical workflow, you can ensure that each component of the Room Occupancy Prediction project is accounted for and integrated seamlessly.
+This modular approach allows for easy maintenance, scalability, and potential enhancements in the future.